Control access to your video meetings

 - Policy engine: This gives the organization the opportunity to control access over how network resources and organizational data are used.
 This can be done through:

-- Role-Based Access Control (RBAC): a security mechanism that assigns permissions based on the roles within an organization, rather than assigning permissions to specific users directly.
+- Role-based access control (RBAC): a security mechanism that assigns permissions based on the roles within an organization, rather than assigning permissions to specific users directly.
 Each role is equipped with certain access rights, and users are then assigned to these roles, effectively granting them the permissions associated with those roles.

-- Attribute-Based Access Control (ABAC): a security model that grants or denies access to resources based on attributes associated with the user, the resource, the environment, and the action being taken.
+- Attribute-based access control (ABAC): a security model that grants or denies access to resources based on attributes associated with the user, the resource, the environment, and the action being taken.
 Unlike role-based access control, which uses predefined roles to determine access, ABAC uses policies that evaluate attributes to make decisions.
 This allows for more granular, context-aware access control that can consider a wide range of attributes, such as location, time of day, or transaction history, thus offering a more dynamic and flexible approach to securing resources.

 - One-time meeting link: This ensures that meeting links are only valid for a single use-case and not available for re-use in a series of meetings, for example.